ScratchStatus-New/backend/README.md

-# Welcome to the Frontend Status for the Scratch Website!
+# Welcome to the Backend Status for the Scratch Website!
 I was stupid to rename orgs, and the old url died. now scratchstatus has been renamed to ScratchSuite.